vankeisb/react-tea-cup/doc/manual.md

 Like Commands, Tasks are declarative :  you don't execute them yourself, this is the runtime's job.

-In order to actually execute a Task, you need to turn it into a Command (and return it from your update function) :
+In order to actually execute a Task, you need to turn it into a `Cmd` (and return it from your `update` function) :

 ```typescript jsx
 // create a task that fetches